If you’ve explored the EMJ website, and haven’t found the answer you’re looking for, or if you need any help, please do contact us.

 How do I make a complaint?

-If you have a complaint in relation to EMJ, please do contact us, and we will aim to get back to you as soon as possible with an answer.
-We’re dedicated to providing our readers with cutting-edge research, and don’t like to see any member of our EMJ Community unhappy, so will do all we can to assist you with your complaint.
+If you have a complaint in relation to EMJ, please contact us, and we will get back to you as soon as possible with an answer.
+We’re dedicated to providing our readers with cutting-edge research, and don’t like to see any member of our EMJ Community unhappy, so we will do all we can to assist you with your complaint.